manimino/ducks/ducks/concurrent/how_it_works.md

 ## How It Works, Concurrent Edition

-ConcurrentFilterBox contains:
+ConcurrentDex contains:
- - an instance of FilterBox
+ - an instance of Dex
  - a [readerwriterlock](https://github.com/elarivie/pyReaderWriterLock)

-It exposes each method of the FilterBox, wrapped in the appropriate lock type using `with read_lock()` or `with write_lock()`.
+It exposes each method of the Dex, wrapped in the appropriate lock type using `with read_lock()` or `with write_lock()`.

 ### Performance Tips